 Tip: If someone has mistakenly opted into the wrong account using the wrong keyword, text them again from your EZ account and have them respond to that text.

 12 Hour Window Workaround:

 If you want threaded messages and to not have to worry about this window, try using a 10-digit textable number.
 This feature utilizes what is called Text-to-Landline which allows you to have on-going one to one conversations despite the time frame.
 Or learn how you can use your own number to have on-going messages here.

 Trouble With MMS (Multimedia Messages)

-Users will try to get creative and have contacts text in a picture or emoji.
+Users will try to get creative and have contacts text in a picture or video.
 Depending on the size of the message, it may or may not come in correctly.
-Emojis are graphic stickers that may be formatted in different ways to be sent across multiple phone carriers.
-However, not all platforms can accept the formatting of the message.

-If someone has tried to text in an emoji or image that can't be formatted correctly, it may appear as boxes or unordinary characters.
+If someone has tried to text in an image or video that can't be formatted correctly, it may appear as boxes or unordinary characters.
 At this time, these broken messages cannot be transcribed.
 If you want to know if the contact was trying to communicate a message to you, you can click on the message and reply stating something like, "I'm sorry, I wasn't able to understand your question.
 Please respond in plain text".

 Now that you have learned how incoming messages work, check out how to search and respond to your messages here.